sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 # Language Server Protocol
-During the Xtext on Che presentation, Sven was telling us his story about providing Xtext to Eclipse Che: at the very beginning, his plan to implementing Xtext for yet another new editor looked like the straw that breaks the camel's back: many new editor are showing up every month and it would have been too much work to maintain and support them all.
+During the Xtext on Che presentation, Sven was telling us his story about providing Xtext to Eclipse Che: at the very beginning, his plan to implementing Xtext for yet another new editor looked like the straw that breaks the camel's back: many new editors are showing up every month and it would have been too much work to maintain and support them all.
 Instead of that, he introduced us to the [TypeScript/VSCode Language Server Protocol](https://github.com/Microsoft/language-server-protocol) that would kill two birds with one stone:

 Many programing languages already provide a service API for developers tools and IDE.
 What TypeScript is doing is making its Language Server Protocol a standard and an API that can be reused not only by Microsoft VSCode, but also by any other editors.
 This is not only for TypeScript: the language server could have multiple implementations using the same and unique SPI.